-Assassin's Creed Black Flag Resynced is a ground-up rebuild of the 2013 pirate classic, confirmed by Ubisoft for release on July 9, 2026, targeting PlayStation 5, Xbox Series X, and Windows PC.
+Assassin's Creed Black Flag Resynced is a ground-up rebuild of the 2013 pirate classic, set for release on July 9, 2026, targeting PlayStation 5, Xbox Series X, and Windows PC.
 Edward Kenway returns as the rebellious pirate-turned-Assassin navigating Havana, Kingston, and Nassau, but the game he inhabits has been substantially reworked.
 Overhauled visuals, a redesigned combat system, three brand-new officers, and a revised modern-day layer all signal that Ubisoft Singapore is treating this as more than a texture upgrade.
 Here's the lowdown on every confirmed change.

 Kenway's new dual-wield combat